humdrum-tools/vhv-documentation/filter/fb/index.md

 | 9 5     | 9                   |
 | 9 3     | 9                   |

+If the numbers of a slice don't match a mapping all numbers will be displayed as normalized numbers.
 Note that this mapping may change in future.